GittinIt6/DU-HW5-Work-Day-Scheduler/README.md

 ## Technical Detail

 This website uses HTML with an external linked CSS for style and external linked JavaScript code for functionality.

-It uses a grid using bootstrap.
+It uses a grid using bootstrap and moment for calculating time.

 **Responsive Design:** This website is designed to be responsive to smaller screens.